 Star Rating: 5 out of 5 Stars

-I borrowed this book through my local library and reviewed it.
+I bought a copy of this book and reviewed it.